Pros and Cons of a Cybersecurity Career

 Written by Coursera Staff • Updated on

-[Featured Image] A woman works in an office and thinks about the pros and cons of her cybersecurity career.
+[Featured Image] A person works in an office and thinks about the pros and cons of their cybersecurity career.

 In a cybersecurity career, you could play a part in several areas:

-A career in cybersecurity can see you working at all levels of an organization.
-Many professionals pivot in their careers and change to work in cybersecurity after working in other areas.
+A career in cybersecurity can take you to all levels of an organization.
+Many professionals pivot in their careers, moving into cybersecurity after working in other areas.
 Others aim to start in cybersecurity from the beginning of their careers.

 Penetration tester